 “Changing the understanding of mezcal isn’t the point, because there is no understanding of mezcal in the first place,” said Lalo.
 It was Mexico’s third-largest alcoholic export in 2016 behind beer and tequila, generating more than $26 million, according to Mexico’s Department of Agriculture.
 Although the spike has brought business to small towns in the Mezquital Valley that were desperate for any form of an economic boost, it has also placed an urgent call on the industry for reform.
 Mass-production has forced the harvest of younger magueyes, despite the quality of a mezcal depending on the full maturation of a plant, which can take between 7 and 25 years.

 In order to bottle, sell, and import, a distillery’s equipment and process must be routinely evaluated to insure that it honors the Appellation of Origin, enforced by Mexico’s Department of Agriculture in 1995.
 That being said, the effort to produce and market it as a premium product outside of Mexico has a relatively short history.
 What is most frustrating for Lalo is that these parameters, deeming a mezcal as “certifiably authentic” or otherwise, were arrived upon without input from farmers, who are required to pay a hefty fee in order to obtain certification.
 “Those who bring in money are the ones creating the guidelines for how to ‘properly’ practice a tradition that belongs to us, not to them,” he said.
 “Big companies need qualified workers with the right intentions, education, and some pride in what they’re doing.”
-In the past two years alone, Lalo has attended many sustainability-centric mezcal convention, each hosted by large corporations and private investors from all ends of the globe, to whom he refers as “the mafia.”
+In the past two years alone, Lalo has attended multiple events for members of the industry that are focused on making the process more sustainable, each hosted by large corporations and private investors from all ends of the globe, to whom he refers as “the mafia.”
 At almost every convention, he is the only farmer in the room.

 In 2017, close to 80% of the industry’s profit was pocketed by mega-companies like Pernod Ricard and Zignum (a Mexican company originally founded by a Coca-Cola bottler), many of which have bought out the small family companies that value land reforestation and waste management first and foremost.
 For those simply purchasing the torch, the preservation of endangered magueys and use of natural insecticides comes second to supplying the market.
 “That, to us, as farmers and as Mexicans, is an insult,” said Lalo.